godotengine/godot-docs/tutorials/physics/using_kinematic_body_2d.rst

 When moving a ``KinematicBody2D``, you should not set its ``position`` property directly.
 Instead, you use the ``move_and_collide()`` or ``move_and_slide()`` methods.
-These methods move the body along a given vector and will instantly stop if a collision is detected with another body.
+These methods move the body along a given vector and instantly stop if a collision is detected with another body.
 After a KinematicBody2D has collided, any *collision response* must be coded manually.

-.. warning:: Kinematic body movement should only be done in the ``_physics_process()`` callback.
+.. warning:: You should only do Kinematic body movement in the ``_physics_process()`` callback.

 The two movement methods serve different purposes, and later in this tutorial, you'll see examples of how they work.